Combinatorial invariance conjecture for affine A2

 Pre-canonical bases on affine Hecke algebras

-Joint with Leo Patimo and David Plaza, Advances in Mathematics 399 (2022).
+Joint with Leonardo Patimo and David Plaza, Advances in Mathematics 399 (2022).
 For any affine Weyl group, we introduce the pre-canonical bases, a set of bases of the spherical Hecke algebra that interpolates between the standard basis and the canonical basis.
 Thus we divide the hard problem of calculating Kazhdan-Lusztig polynomials (or q-analogues of weight multiplicities) into a finite number of much easier problems.

 Comments Off on Pre-canonical bases on affine Hecke algebras